AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 tooltip.positionMode("point");
 ```

-Here is a sample with the tooltip sticked to the hovered point:
+Here is a sample with the tooltip stuck to the hovered point:

 {sample}CS\_Tooltip\_18{sample}

 ### Fixed Tooltip Position

 You can bind tooltips to a certain point on the chart plot using **chart** as a value for {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api}.
-The sample of such settings can be found [below](#sample).
+The sample of such settings can be found below.
 You have to manage other tooltip parameters along with {api:anychart.core.ui.Tooltip#positionMode}positionMode(){api}.

 You can choose which part of the tooltip should be considered as anchor and used for position managing. {api:anychart.core.ui.Tooltip#anchor}anchor(){api} method defines the main part of the tooltip for further positioning.